International Bank License Jurisdictions

 For example, the Cayman Islands was the gold standard in international bank licenses for decades.
 This is the first country that comes to mind when we talk about offshore accounts and is the jurisdiction most often featured in movies.

-The Cayman Islands went from 400 international banks in 2001, to 207 in 2012, and had 123 international banks in Q1 of 2019.
-For more information, see the CIMA website.
+The Cayman Islands went from 400 international banks in 2001, to 207 in 2012, and 123 international banks in 2019.
+As of the first quarter of 2025, there are 79 licensed international banks (Class B branches/subsidiaries of foreign banks) operating in the Cayman Islands—these are distinct from the domestic or retail (Class A) banks.
+Unlike Puerto Rico, the Cayman Islands is pushing out its offshore banks.
 Note that Class A banks are local and domestic banks that serve the residents of the Cayman Islands.
 Class B banks are international banks that offer accounts to people outside of the Cayman Islands.

 The same has occurred in most other offshore bank license jurisdictions.
-Dominica currently has 14 licensed banks and revoked 8 licenses in 2016 and 2017.
-However, Dominica has zero operating international banks.
+As of 2025, Dominica has 11 international banks holding licenses, but the number that are actually operating and have a correspondent banking partner is much smaller than this.
 None of the Class B banks licensed in this country have a correspondent partner at the time of this writing.

 The only international banking jurisdiction that’s expanding is the US territory of Puerto Rico.
-This island has issued about 58 international bank licenses in the past 3 years and has at least 40 applications pending.
+As of 2025, this jurisdiction has 72 operating international banks (including IFEs and IBEs), plus 5 in the Permit to Organize stage and a number of new license applications pending.

 Demand is also intense when a bank license comes on the market.
-International bank licenses from Puerto Rico. are selling for $2 to 3 million (just the paper).
-Banks with a basic correspondent relationship sell for $3.5 to $5 million.
-Those with FedWire typically sell for $6 million and up.
-The largest sale was for $10 million.
+International bank licenses from Puerto Rico. are selling for $4 to $5 million (just the paper, so a time to market purchase).
+Banks with a basic correspondent relationship sell for $5 to $7 million.
+Those with significant operations sell for significantly more, with the largest sale being $55 million plus paid in capital.

 No CRS or FATCA reporting.
 The US territory the ONLY major jurisdiction with no FATCA or CRS requirement.